RINEARN/vnano/doc/FEATURE.md

 Vnano (as a scripting language) supports declarations of variables and functions.
 So sometimes you may want to make a script in there utility functions and variables are declared, for using them in other scripts.
-We call such script providing variables/functions for other scripts, as a "library script".
+We call such script providing variables/functions for other scripts, as a "**library script**".

 An example of a library script is: